Montreal Metro: Train operation

 Trains are programmed to stop at certain station positions with a precise odometer (accurate to plus or minus five centimetres, 2").
 They receive their braking program and station stop positions orders (one-third, two-thirds, or end of station) from track beacons prior to entering the station, with additional beacons in the station for ensuring stop precision.
 The last beacon is positioned at precisely 12 turns of wheels from the end of the platform, which help improve the overall precision of the system.

 Trains draw current from two sets of 750-volt direct current guide bar/third rails on either side of each motor car.
 Nine-car trains draw large currents of up to 6,000 amperes, requiring that all models of rolling stock have calibrated traction motor control systems to prevent power surges, arcing and breaker tripping.
 Both models have electrical braking (using motors) to assist primary friction braking, reducing the need to replace the brake pads.

 The trains are equipped with double coverage broadband radio systems, provided by Thales Group.

 Rolling stock maintenance

 Garages

-Idle trains are stored in four garages: Angrignon, Beaugrand, Saint-Charles and Montmorency.
-A fifth is under construction.
+Idle trains are stored in five garages: Angrignon, Beaugrand, Cote-Vertu, Saint-Charles and Montmorency.
 Except Angrignon, they are all underground and can accommodate around 46% of the rolling stock.
 Remaining trains are parked in terminus tail tracks.